ssrakshaya/DS340/README.md

 ---

+## Data

+Data is from [Solovev & Pröllochs (2022)](https://osf.io/k4baq/) via the Open Science Framework.
+Pre-split CSV files are provided in `Data/split_output/` so data splitting does not need to be rerun.
+Splits were generated at the user level — all tweets from a given author are assigned to the same split — preventing data leakage through random effects.

+---

 ## Citation

 Solovev, K., & Pröllochs, N. (2022).
 Moralized language predicts hate speech on social media. *PNAS Nexus*, 2(1). https://doi.org/10.1093/pnasnexus/pgac281